A Building Permit legally authorizes you to start construction of a building project in accordance with approved drawings and specifications.

 - wood stoves or fireplaces

-- Building a shed, garage or gazebo that is not attached to your house and less than 10 metres square (108 feet) in area
+- Building a detached structure such as a shed, garage or gazebo and less than 10 square metres (108 feet) in area that does not contain plumbing

 - Repairing eavestroughs where drainage is contained within the property